Beth Lipman

 Beth Lipman in

 ReGift is a sculptural installation created specifically for the Toledo Museum of Art.
-It will go on view in Gallery 18, August 12, 2023.
+Originally on view in Gallery 18 in August 2023, the installation was moved to a permanent wing of the Museum.

 Motivated by histories Lipman discovered in the archives at the TMA, the project features a three-quarter life-sized recreation of the parlor in Edward and Florence Libbey’s Old West End house.
 Using the Libbey’s bookplate as a visual guide (the only known image of their home interior) Lipman filled this architectural space with objects found in the image that she fabricated in transparent and opaque white glass.